securefederatedai/openfl/docs/source/workflow/running_the_federation.manual.rst

 :doc:`STEP 2: Configure the Federation <running_the_federation.certificates>`

-    - Ensures each node in the federation has a valid PKI certificate.
+    - Ensures each node in the federation has a valid public key infrastructure (PKI) certificate.
     - Distributes the workspace from the aggregator node to the other collaborator nodes.